 With the ongoing economic crisis, there are growing concerns of discrimination getting worse or policies promoting equality and diversity getting less importance and funding.
 In particular immigration can be politicized in this delicate time and there is a risk of countries reverting integration policies.

-Immigrant are an important part of society, as of January 2013 there were 34.1 million immigrants (6.8% of the total population) in the EU27, of which two thirds (20.4 million) were citizens from outside the European Union (4.1%).
-And though some have naturalised (from 2003 to 2013 approximately 8.4 million people have become a citizen in the EU) most foreigners still face more difficulties and limitations to fully participating in their host countries than natives.
-For instance, in 2013, in the EU28 third country nationals had more than double (48.6%) the probabilities of natives (22.9%) of being at risk of poverty or social exclusion.
+Immigrant are an important part of society.
+According to the United Nations, the number of international migrants globally reached an estimated 272 million in 2019, an increase of 51 million since 2010.
+Most foreigners still face more difficulties and limitations to fully participating in their host countries than natives.
 There is, therefore, a need to understand how policies in each country are affecting immigrants, to see if they are helping or hindering their integration.